 Metadata

-Data that provides information about other data [wikipedia].
+Data that provides information about other data [].

 Metadata is structured (and often standardised) information associated with a (data) resource, that provides information about the resource itself.

-Metadata provides context and pragmatics (which may be general or domain-specific) for its resource.
+Metadata provides and (which may be general or domain-specific) for its resource.

 Purpose